marielgh/marielgh.github.io/index.md

 3. [Government Spending Contracts](bud.html)

-THe Government Spending Contracts dataset includes over 15 years of contracts, from 2000-2016, with the federal government.
+The Government Spending Contracts dataset includes over 15 years of contracts, from 2000-2016, with the federal government.

 # Notes